Sarubashi Bridge, one of the three strangest bridges in Japan

 Photo courtesy of Otsuki City Tourism Association

-The "Monkey Bridge" in Otsuki City spans the ravine of the Katsura River, and is supported by four layers of spring towers protruding from both banks of the river without piers.
+The Sarubashi Bridge in Otsuki City spans the Katsura River valley and is supported by four layers of overhanging twigs that extend out from both banks of the river without using piers.

 It is depicted in the famous ukiyoe woodblock print "Koyo Sarubashi no Zu" by Hiroshige Utagawa, and the unusual bridge structure is said to have been inspired by the sight of monkeys crossing the deep ravine to the opposite bank in a row like a bow.